 IV.
-ORDER
+ORDER AND RECOMMENDATION

-Based on the foregoing findings of fact and conclusions of law, the parties' briefs, and the record in this matter, the Council issues the following Initial Order.
+Based on the foregoing memorandum discussion, findings of fact and conclusions of law, the parties' briefs, and the record in this matter, the Council enters the following Order.

-- 1. The Council hereby proposes to Report to the Governor of the State of Washington that Chehalis Power's Amendment Request No. 1 to the Site Certification Agreement for the Chehalis Generation Facility, as revised in the draft Amended Site Certification Agreement attached hereto, is in compliance with applicable laws and regulations. - 2.
-The Council proposes to recommend that the Governor of the State of Washington approve the attached draft Amended Site Certification Agreement, with all Attachments (including the amended PSD air permit upon completion of the permit process), upon the terms and conditions set out therein, and in so doing approve the amendment to the certification of the Chehalis Generation Facility Site for construction and operation of the Chehalis Generation Facility.
+- 1. The Council hereby reports to the Governor of the State of Washington that Chehalis Power's Amendment Request No. 1 to the Site Certification Agreement for the Chehalis Generation Facility, as revised in the draft Amended Site Certification Agreement attached hereto, is in compliance with applicable laws and regulations. - 2.
+The Council recommends that the Governor of the State of Washington approve the attached draft Amended Site Certification Agreement, with all Attachments (except the amended PSD air emissions permit, which will be transmitted upon completion of the permit process), upon the terms and conditions set out therein, and in so doing approve the amendment to the certification of the Chehalis Generation Facility Site for construction and operation of the Chehalis Generation Facility.
+This recommendation is made expressly subject to any supplemental order that the Council may issue upon the completion of the PSD air emissions permit process.